 A completed Noorda College of Osteopathic Medicine Secondary Application.
-This application will include submission of a video, an attestation of minimum technical standards, letters of recommendation, and a \$100 fee (non-refundable, waived for applicants who qualify for AACOMAS Fee Waiver or AAMC Fee Assistance Program).
+This application will include submission of a video and professional headshot, an attestation of minimum technical standards, letters of recommendation, and a \$100 fee (non-refundable, waived for applicants who qualify for AACOMAS Fee Waiver or AAMC Fee Assistance Program).